mgorav/spring-hazelcast-jet/README.md

-## Hazelcast Jet + Spring BOOT + Event Processing (Micro-Service)
+## Hazelcast Jet + Spring BOOT + Event Processing (Micro-Service) = Low Cost With High Performance Event Processing

-Spring BOOT + Hazelcast Jet based streaming pipeline example.
 This is self-contained project.
 Once the project has been successfully started, the swagger UI can be accessed using below url:

 ```bash
 http://localhost:8080/swagger-ui/index.html